tam203/iai/README.md

 # iai
 A repo for an i dot ai assessment.
+This has code for scanning repos and clasifing their topics.

+Some of the code is based off https://github.com/lexicond/gov_tech_aggregator Some is AI Generated (Google Gemini)

 ## UV